muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T76)
+- Fix: profile modes not showing up unless a mapping exists in that mode.
+Reworked the mode load logic to use the profile mode section instead of the device mode list.
+- Fix: QT garbage collection desync in activation conditions UI.

 ### (m76T75)
 - Fix: profile start will ignore (and log) a device reference if the device is not a known device at the time the profile starts rather than throw a hard exception.
 - Fix: reverted toggle state changes